HomeResource Hub

 For our European friends, the EU recently introduced pay transparency legislation that includes similar pay data reporting requirements.
 Under the directive, EU companies are required to share information about how much employers pay women and men for the same work.
 If it’s found from the reporting that the gender pay gap exceeds 5%, legal action will be taken in the form of penalties and fines for employers who break the rules.

-Pay Transparency Laws by State & Jurisdiction
+Pay Transparency Laws By State & Jurisdiction

 Click through the interactive chart below for pay transparency laws across the U.S. including what’s required in your state.
 To see the full explanation & documentation of each law per state, refer to the full table down below.